-- Collect, share, and use evidence to identify and eliminate barriers to participant access and success. - Include shared qualitative and quantitative evaluation of participant outcomes, with a focus on equity of access and services across participant groups, to inform the improvement of all programs within the pathway as well as the pathway itself. - Disaggregate participant-level data to identify inequities in performance among participant groups and improve the outcomes of different participant groups.
+- Collect, share, and use evidence to identify and eliminate barriers to participant access and success. - Include shared qualitative and quantitative evaluation of participant outcomes, with a focus on equity of access and services across participant groups, to inform the improvement of all programs within the pathway as well as the pathway itself. - Disaggregate participant-level data to identify inequities in performance among participant groups and improve different participant groups' outcomes. - Include shared qualitative and quantitative evaluation of effectiveness in serving employers (the business community) to inform strategies for improvement.